stulew93/hello-world/README.md

 # hello-world
 GitHub example repo
-\nThis is a test edit of the read-me file.
+This is a test edit of the read-me file.